 (AIB) more than halved its full-year loss in 2013 and

-returned to an operating profit as it set new medium-term goals
+returned to an operating profit as margins improved and cost

 It cost taxpayers more than 20 billion euros to bail out